xancuh/ddos-protector/README.md

    - Health: ```http://localhost:thesetportinconfig/health```
    - Admin: ```http://localhost:thesetportinconfig/admin/status```

-## More access endpoints and what they do:
+## More about the access endpoints and what they do:

 ### GET /
 Basic endpoint returning protection status